ITGC Administrative Subcommittee

 - Ryan Bien, MHA

-School of Biomedical Informatics - Cynthia Bihm, MBA
+- Cynthia Bihm, MBA

-School of Public Health - Patricia Bruesch
+UTHealth Houston School of Public Health

-Graduate School of Biomedical Sciences - Kevin Burnett
+- Kevin Burnett

-Chief Operating Officer – HCPC - Cynthia Huehlefeld
+- Cynthia Huehlefeld

-Executive Director Business Operations – UTP - Nancy McNiel
+Executive Director, Business Operations – UT Physicians

-McGovern Medical School - Joe Morrow
+- Joe Morrow

-School of Dentistry
+UTHealth Houston School of Dentistry

 Other Attendees

-Since the range of applications across UTHealth is so large it is expected that subject matter experts will regularly be invited to participate in meetings as appropriate to understand and discuss the topics.
+Since the range of applications across UTHealth is so large, it is expected that subject matter experts will regularly be invited to participate in meetings as appropriate to understand and discuss the topics.

-Term of Membership:
+Term of Membership

 There are no fixed terms.
 The memberships will be reviewed annually by the Co-Chairmen.